shoutem/shoutem.github.io/_posts/1-1-5-Screen.md

 }</span>
 </pre>

 Redux action `navigateTo`, provided by Shoutem, opens new screen in application.
 Its argument is object ([Shoutem route object]()) with property screen.
 Notice the value of `screen` property.
 That there is an identification for created screen.
-Each extension has it's unique identity, defined by structure `{developerName}`.`{extensionName}`.
-More over, each construct within the extension has it's own id defined by name of the property used in exporting object in `index.js`.
+Since we're referencing screen here and not creating it, we're using absolute name.
+More over, some construct within the extension has it's own id defined by name of the property used in exporting object in `index.js`.
 Since we exported name `RestaurnatList` inside `screens` exporting object in `index.js`, our screen has `developer.restaurants-extension.RestaurantsList` name.
 In this example, you need to replace `developer` with your developer name.

 Upload the extension: